SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 both the function call and the array subscript are chained to the chained optional expression, and they are both ignored if the value of ``x`` is ``nil``.
-The function call is directly chained it is chained to the chained-optional expression because it is chained directly to that expression.
+The function call is chained
+to the chained-optional expression because it is directly chained to that expression.
 The array subscript is chained to the chained optional expression because it is directly chained to the function call, which is chained to the chained-optional call.